-10.4 The Export Partnership Manager is a role that is seconded to the HEY on an annual basis.
+10.3 The Export Partnership Manager is a role that is seconded to the HEY on an annual basis.
 The funding has been provided by DIT to their delivery partner EGS Ltd under the levelling up programme, with the remit to develop an export plan for the LEP region.
 The export plan will look to build an overview of the pan-Humber exporting environment and encourage engagement amongst key partners in order to increase international trade through export, with a strong focus on supporting earlier stage businesses and SMEs to plan for international growth.
-Funding for 21/22 has not yet been confirmed and this would continue on a HEY LEP basis should this be the case.
-In addition, the LEP has received funding of £20,000 from Enterprise Growth Solutions towards marketing costs which have already taken place in 21/22.
-Accordingly £20,000 has been earmarked for this purpose.
+In addition, the LEP has received funding of £20,000 from Enterprise Growth Solutions towards marketing costs most of which took place in 21/22, with the balance rolling forward.